Professor Toby Breckon

 In the early part of his research career, he led the technical development of real-time object detection for the Stellar Team's SATURN multi-platform robot system in the MoD Grand Challenge, going on to win the R.J.
 Mitchell Trophy (UK MoD Grand Challenge winners, 2008), the Finmeccanica Group Innovation Award (2009) and an IET Award for Innovation (Team Category, 2009).

-His research work is recognised by the Royal Photographic Society Selwyn Award (2011) for a significant early career contribution to imaging science.
+His early research work is recognised by the Royal Photographic Society Selwyn Award (2011) for a significant early career contribution to imaging science whilst his algorithmic contributions to global aviation security are recognised by the Royal Photographic Society Award for Imaging Science (2024).

 Background